vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 **Key Aspects of Unit Testing**:

-- **Domain-Specific Scenarios**: Each domain module, including "user", "room", and "message", has its own set of unit tests that simulate real-world scenarios specific to that domain.
+- **Domain-Specific Scenarios**: Each domain module, including `user`, `room`, and `message`, has its own set of unit tests that simulate real-world scenarios specific to that domain.
 This ensures rigorous validation of business logic.
 - **Saga State Machine Validation**: Tests are designed to ensure that the saga state machines handle state transitions correctly in response to incoming events.
 This testing is crucial for maintaining the integrity of complex business transactions across different services.

 **Implementation of Unit Tests**: